The Versailles Alignment to Oak Island

 The property was first purchased in 1561 by Martial de Loménie, Secretary of State for Finance to King Charles IX.
 It was then acquired through sinister means by Albert de Gondi, an Italian from Tuscany who had embedded himself in the household of Catherine de Medici.
 During the religious wars between Catholics and Huguenot Protestants, de Loménie was arrested and imprisoned.
 While in his cell, he was visited by de Gondi and coerced into signing over the Versailles estate for a nominal sum.
 De Loménie believed the act had saved his life, but it was not to be, he was strangled in his prison cell on de Gondi's orders during the St Bartholomew's Day Massacre of 1572, with the approval of Catherine de Medici herself.

 The de Gondi family secured the estate and became the dominant power in the region.
 The land eventually attracted the interest of King Henry IV, who brought his young son, the future Louis XIII, hunting there in 1607.
 Louis XIII built a hunting lodge on the site in 1623 and purchased the surrounding estate from Albert de Gondi's son in 1632.
 His own son, Louis XIV, inherited Versailles and transformed it into the palace that stands today.
 The conventional explanation is that Louis preferred the site because it offered room to build on a scale Paris could not accommodate.
-Mol and Morford argue a different reason: the site was chosen because it sat at the precise point from which the alignments connecting Jerusalem and Oak Island could be drawn.
+Mol and Morford argue a different reason: the site was chosen because it sat at the precise point from which the alignments connecting Jerusalem and Nova Scotia could be drawn.

 Poussin and the Great Secret